Chlumsky/msdf-atlas-gen/README.md

 This is a utility for generating compact font atlases using [MSDFgen](https://github.com/Chlumsky/msdfgen).

-It can read TTF and OTF font files, select a subset of characters, generate distance fields or bitmaps for each, and tightly pack them into an atlas bitmap, which can be e.g. used as a texture in video games.
-The atlas can be exported as an image file or an [Artery Font](https://github.com/Chlumsky/artery-font-format) file, and its layout written into a CSV or structured JSON file.
+The atlas generator loads a subset of glyphs from a TTF or OTF font file, generates a distance field for each of them, and tightly packs them into an atlas bitmap (example below).
+The finished atlas and/or its layout metadata can be exported as an [Artery Font](https://github.com/Chlumsky/artery-font-format) file, a plain image file, a CSV sheet or a structured JSON file.

 ![Atlas example](https://user-images.githubusercontent.com/18639794/76163889-811f2e80-614a-11ea-9b28-1eed54dbb899.png)

-## Getting started

-This project can be used either as a library or as a console program.
-To start using the program immediately, there is a Windows binary available for download in the ["Releases" section](https://github.com/Chlumsky/msdf-atlas-gen/releases).
-To build the project, you may use the included [Visual Studio solution](msdf-atlas-gen.sln) or the [Unix Makefile](Makefile).
+A font atlas is typically stored in texture memory and used to draw text in real-time rendering contexts such as video games.

+- See what's new in the [changelog](CHANGELOG.md).

 ## Atlas types

-The utility can generate the atlas bitmap in the following six ways:
+The atlas generator can generate the following six types of atlases.

 | |Hard mask|Soft mask|SDF|PSDF|MSDF|MTSDF|
 |-|-|-|-|-|-|-|